AnyChart/docs.anychart.com/Gantt_Chart_NEW/Data_Grid/Columns.md

 * `progress`
 * `linearIndex`

-In the sample below, formatting functions are used to display different column labels for different types of [tasks](../Project_Chart#tasks_\(actual\)).
-Also, a custom data field is shown in the second column.
+In the sample below, formatting functions are used to display different column labels for different types of [tasks](../Project_Chart#tasks_\(actual\)):

 {sample :height 220}GANTT\_NEW\_Data\_Grid\_Columns\_06{sample}

 A special context field `item` and the {api:anychart.data.Tree.DataItem#numChildren}numChildren(){api} method of the [Tree Data Model](../../Working_with_Data/Tree_Data_Model) are used to get the number of the current data item's children and distinguish regular tasks from parent ones.
 To distinguish regular tasks from milestones, the duration of tasks is calculated.

-This is how the first column is configured:
+This is how the first column is configured – please note that both text font and text format are set:

 ```
 // set the text of the first data grid column